Chris Wright - Disciples 1st from Bill Kinnon on Vimeo.

 Then Jesus said to the crowds and to his disciples, "...Don't let anyone call you 'Rabbi,' for you have only one teacher, and all of you are equal as brothers and sisters.
 And don't address anyone here on earth as 'Father,' for only God in heaven is your spiritual Father.
 And don't let anyone call you 'Teacher,' for you have only one teacher, the Messiah.
 The greatest among you must be a servant."
-(Mt 23:1,8–11, NLT)Here is the original text:
+(Mt 23:1,8–11, NLT)

-Τότε ὁ Ἰησοῦς ἐλάλησεν τοῖς ὄχλοις καὶ τοῖς μαθηταῖς αὐτοῦ λέγων·...ὑμεῖς δὲ μὴ κληθῆτε· Ῥαββί, εἷς γάρ ἐστιν ὑμῶν ὁ διδάσκαλος, πάντες δὲ ὑμεῖς ἀδελφοί ἐστε· καὶ πατέρα μὴ καλέσητε ὑμῶν ἐπὶ τῆς γῆς, εἷς γάρ ἐστιν ὑμῶν ὁ πατὴρ ὁ οὐράνιος· μηδὲ κληθῆτε καθηγηταί, ὅτι καθηγητὴς ὑμῶν ἐστιν εἷς ὁ χριστός· ὁ δὲ μείζων ὑμῶν ἔσται ὑμῶν διάκονος.And here is my (improvable) translation:
+Τότε ὁ Ἰησοῦς ἐλάλησεν τοῖς ὄχλοις καὶ τοῖς μαθηταῖς αὐτοῦ λέγων·...ὑμεῖς δὲ μὴ κληθῆτε· Ῥαββί, εἷς γάρ ἐστιν ὑμῶν ὁ διδάσκαλος, πάντες δὲ ὑμεῖς ἀδελφοί ἐστε· καὶ πατέρα μὴ καλέσητε ὑμῶν ἐπὶ τῆς γῆς, εἷς γάρ ἐστιν ὑμῶν ὁ πατὴρ ὁ οὐράνιος· μηδὲ κληθῆτε καθηγηταί, ὅτι καθηγητὴς ὑμῶν ἐστιν εἷς ὁ χριστός· ὁ δὲ μείζων ὑμῶν ἔσται ὑμῶν διάκονος.

 Then Jesus spoke to the crowds and to His disciples and said: "...But as for you all: Don't have anyone1 address2 you as 'Rabbi,'3 for you all have One Teacher, and all of you are brothers and sisters.4 And don't call anyone1 on earth your 'Father,'5 for you all have One Heavenly Father.
-Nor are you to be called 'Instructors,'6 because you all have One Instructor,6 The Christ.7 [Unlike other religious leaders8], the one who is the greatest among you must be9 as your servant."
+Nor are you to be called 'Instructors,'6 because you all have One Instructor,6 The Christ.7 [Unlike these religious leaders8], the one who is the greatest among you must be9 as your servant."

 1 "anyone" is implied by the Greek.